In addition to the information on the Setting up a Study page, the following is relevant where the study is wholly new:

-The HRA expects study sponsors to invite potential participating sites to by providing at least the study protocol as early as possible.
-It gives prospective sites opportunity to know the basic detail about the study, time to access requirements and communicate back to the study sponsor whether a site would be interested in becoming a participating site.
+The HRA expects study sponsors to invite potential participating sites by providing at least the study protocol as early as possible.
+It gives prospective sites the opportunity to know the basic detail about the study, time to access requirements and communicate back to the study sponsor whether a site would be interested in becoming a participating site.
 As the HRA expects sponsors to formally invite sites, it is very important for a prospective site to know who is or will be the study sponsor.

 Obtaining Clinicaltrials.gov registration

 It is government policy to promote registration of clinical studies and give the public access to research findings affecting health and social care.